jasonpanelli/csmith/README.md

 compatible with the Intel HLS Compiler and optionally contain HLS-specific compiler directives.

+Please see the paper in cs-239-files for more details.

 ## Install Csmith

 You can install Csmith from tarballs downloaded from [here (coming soon)](doc/releases.md),